AdobeDocs/experience-manager-65.en/help/assets/delivering-dynamic-media-assets.md

 # Delivering Dynamic Media Assets{#delivering-dynamic-media-assets}

-How you can deliver your dynamic media assets - both video and images - depends on how your website is implemented.
+How you can deliver your Dynamic Media assets - both video and images - depends on how your website is implemented.

 With Dynamic Media you have several options:

-* If your website is hosted on AEM, then you want to add the dynamic media assets directly to your page.
+* If your website is hosted on AEM, then you want to add the Dynamic Media assets directly to your page.
 * If your website is not on AEM, then you have the choice of either:

   * Embedding your video or image on your website.